aurelio-labs/semantic-router/docs/user-guide/guides/pinecone-v7.md

 Notes:
 - If the shared index exists, Semantic Router reuses it and writes route vectors under your `namespace`.
 - If you do not set `PINECONE_INDEX_NAME`, creating a new index requires `dimensions`.
 If index creation is forbidden (quota), a clear error is raised asking you to set `PINECONE_INDEX_NAME`.
+- You do not need to set `PINECONE_API_BASE_URL` for cloud; override it only when using the local emulator for testing.

 ### Local emulator